mit-rss/tesse_install/README.md

 If you’re on Windows with a VM and you’re not seeing data published to `/tesse/imu` or `/tesse/odom`, set use_broadcast to true in the launch file.
 If you don't see laser scan data visualized and there are no errors, check that Global Options > Fixed Frame is set to `base_link` in RViz.
 If it is, try switching it to another option, then switching back to `base_link`.

+## TESSE Submission

+Once you are done with the TESSE setup, please submit this Google Form: https://forms.gle/DMMbMqEnKWnUjFdd7